 AMD gets Samsung production

 Potentially one of the greatest benefits of any potential deal will actually be for AMD, as it would get access to Samsung’s world-class chip manufacturing facilities.
-Currently AMD uses TSMC and Global Foundries to produce its chips, and both are behind Intel and Samsung when it comes to process technology.

 While Intel has been able to produce 14nm finFET products for around 9 months and Samsung has also had about 6 months of production, TSMC is only just transitioning to 16nm and Global Foundries isn’t at full 14nm production yet either.